 – Current, annual income falls between 25 to 60 percent of the area’s median income.
 The Family Selection Committee considers the income of the applicant(s) and the total income of all people who will live in a house.

 Income must be documented by federal tax returns.
-This chart is specific to Lowell.

 |Source: Department of Housing and Urban Development, www.huduser.org.|